-The DSP9612RM modem is ideally suited for multi-point communication systems that require fast response time, short training time, and low throughput delay.
-The modem is the most technologically advanced rack-mount modem on the market.
+The DSP9612 modem is ideally suited for multi-point communication systems that require fast response time, short training time, and low throughput delay.
+The DSP9612 is the most technologically advanced modem on the market.

-This User's Guide is designed to let you get your modem "up and running" as quickly as possible.
-It contains all the information you need to install and configure your modem.
+This User's Guide describes both the DSP9612FP (AC-powered) modem and the DSP9612-LV (DC-powered) modem.
+This manual is intended to let you get your modem "up and running" as quickly as possible.
+It contains all the information you need to configure and install your modem.
 It also contains troubleshooting information in the unlikely event you encounter a problem with your modem.